Limits to Perception by Quantum Monitoring with Finite Efficiency: Quantum limits to perception

 To appreciate the dynamics in which the average trace distance evolves, we note that at short times

-where the decoherence rate is given by \cite{Chenu17,Beau17}
+where the decoherence rate is given by~\cite{Chenu17,Beau17}

-in terms of the variance of the measured observables over the initial pure state $\rhoa{0}$.
-Analogous bounds can be derived at arbitrary times of evolution for the difference of perception among various agents, and the discrepancy in the expectation value of concrete observables~\cite{SM}.
+in terms of the variance ${\rm Var}_{\rhoa{0}}(A_\alpha)$ of the measured observables over the initial pure state $\rhoa{0}$.
+Analogous bounds can be derived at arbitrary times of evolution for the difference of perceptions among various agents (see Appendix).

 For the case of the quantum relative entropy between states of complete and incomplete knowledge, the following identity holds